Larsera/contact/README.md

 Harry Nyquist once told us that we need to sample at least twice the frequency of the input.
 As the tree is swaying with some frequency, we need to double that for our data sampeling.

 ## We got power!
 (Maybe)
 To power the system, we need a battery.
 The battery need to work at the aforementioned temperature, and it needs to be small enough to fit inside the package.
-We bought a lithium-polymer cell with a capacity of 2200 mAh at 3.7 V
+We bought a lithium-polymer cell with a capacity of 2200 mAh at 3.7 V.

 # What does the biologists say?
 So, we are informaticians dealing with nature.
 We measure and gather data.
 We read up on what we can expect to find.
 And we try to find interesting things.
 But what about the biology in this?